Nils Göransson Gyllenstierna: Under Eric XIV reign

 On his way back from the Holy Roman Empire, Gyllenstierna crossed the Rhine, while his servants were sent back with copies of the emperor's responses.
 In Deventer, he was warned by Vorthusen and other friends about the Frederick II of Denmark’s mercenaries.
-He than traveled by sea to Friesland, where he received assistance, and continued his journey home aboard a ship from Älvsborg.
+He then traveled by sea to Friesland, where he received assistance, and continued his journey home aboard a ship from Älvsborg.
 Near the Swedish skerries, they encountered Danish warships that had seized the salt ships of merchants from Lödöse, forcing them to head toward the Norwegian coast.
 Gyllenstierna then made his way back to Holland.
 On 1 August 1563, he wrote a letter to Eric XIV recounting these events.
 In the letter, he emphasized the need to lift the Danish blockade of Älvsborg so that:

 "the Western Sea becomes free and unobstructed for all supplies to the Swedish realm."

 He stated that if he had credit, he would purchase two or three warships in Holland and attempt to return home.
 However, he was forced to take out a loan for himself and was also concerned about the debts he had incurred in England, a problem that would later require attention.

 The following summer, Gyllenstierna stayed in Rostock, where he had to deliver Erik XIV's apology for the absence of the Swedish envoys from the peace congress, related to Northern Seven Years' War, and scheduled to be held in the same city.

 Subsequently, Gyllenstierna began negotiations with John Frederick II of Saxony-Weimar for an alliance with Sweden against Denmark and Elector Augustus of Saxony.
 For most of 1565, he stayed in Stralsund and did not return to Sweden until the autumn, where he acted as a negotiator with Dancay and served as an associate member of the de facto Supreme Court of Sweden called the High Court.